 She has presented her research findings at scientific conferences such as the International Society of Microbial Ecology, the National Institute of Standards and Technology, the New York Academy of Sciences, and the International Conference on Transposable Elements, and her design projects have been exhibited at the Venice Architecture Biennale and at local Brooklyn galleries, among other venues.

 Prior to coming to the NYU Tandon School of Engineering, Hénaff undertook postdoctoral research at Barcelona’s Center for Genomic Regulation, Memorial Sloan Kettering Cancer Center, and Weill Cornell Medical College, and was a research associate at the MIT Media Lab.
 Her teaching experience includes a program of international workshops implemented for varied audiences, from students at Rockefeller University to technologists at the Tokyo FabLab.

-Research Interests: Biology, bioinformatics, transposable elements, microbiomes, built environment
+Research Interests: Biology, bioinformatics, transposable elements, microbiomes, built environment, sustainability

 This research was led by Elizabeth Hénaff, Assistant Professor in the Department of Technology, Culture, and Society department with collaborators from Yale University.